yandex-cloud/docs/en/datalens/security/index.md

 Permissions can be assigned to individual users or the **All** group that includes users who passed [authentication](../../iam/concepts/authorization/index.md#authentication).

-{% else %}

-Permissions can be assigned to individual users or the **All** group that includes users who passed authentication..

 {% endif %}

 You can assign the following permissions to objects and directories in {{ datalens-short-name }}: